codewouter/milestone-project/README.md

 ## Testing
 - .html files
-    - An HTML validator was used to check the code
+    - An HTML [validator](https://validator.w3.org/) was used to check the code
+    - An HTML [formatter](https://www.freeformatter.com/html-formatter.html) was used
 - .css file
     - A CSS validator was used to check the stylings
+- Overall
+    - I tested out some designs in a workspace that I cloned from this milstone project and ended up copying and pasting some of that code over for some aspects of my submitted project.
+[This repository can be found here]()

 ### Bugs/Problems Encountered
+- Contact form
+    - When adding in an alert to say "thank you for submitting your form", the code would overwrite the required fields of the form
+    - In the end I had to remove the alert and will work on it when I learn Javascript
 - Mobile responsive was not working at first when viewing in ‘inspect’ and on the different devices
     - First I ran my code through an HTML validator which fixed the tourdates.html page in mobile responsive
     - Second I discovered the video element and audio elements were preventing the mobile responsive to work.
 To fix this I resized and repositioned the video and audio elements which fixed the problem and the mobile responsive worked smoothly after this